michloiz/Telco-Customer-Churn-End-to-End-Analysis-and-Prediction/README.md

 To explore the components of this project, follow these steps:
 - Clone the Repository: Download the project files to your local machine.
 - git clone https://github.com/michloiz/Telco-Customer-Churn-End-to-End-Analysis-and-Prediction
-.git
-- Run the Prediction Model: To execute the Python script, first install the necessary libraries listed in requirements.txt.
-Then, run the script from your terminal. python python_model/churn_prediction.py
+- Run the Prediction Model: To execute the Python script, first install the necessary libraries listed in the beggining of the Telco_Churn_Prediction.py script .
+Then, run the script from your terminal.
-- View the SQL Queries: The complete set of SQL scripts used for the analysis can be viewed in the sql_eda/ folder.
+- View the SQL Queries: The complete set of SQL scripts used for the analysis can be viewed in the Telco_Churn_SQL_Queries.sql file
-- Explore the Dashboard: To view the interactive dashboard, navigate to the powerbi_dashboard directory, download the .pbix file, and open it using Power BI Desktop.
-The DAX logic is documented in the same folder.
+- Explore the Dashboard: To view the interactive dashboard,  download the .pbix file, and open it using Power BI Desktop.
+The DAX logic is within the same file.